 Time series are said to be nonstationary when they have a mean or variance that varies over time.
 Some nonstationary time series are stationary if you first difference them.
 Nonstationary time series tend to wander.
 Cointegration says that they wander together, meaning that there is a long-run equilibrium relationship among the series.
-And in Stata 15, we can now test for cointegration using the xtcointtest command.
+And in Stata, we can test for cointegration using the xtcointtest command.

 xtcointtest tests for the presence of this long-run cointegration relationship.
 Three tests are available: Kao, Pedroni, and Westerlund.

 We have real-estate data and want to estimate the long-run relationship between prices of houses, neighboring house prices, and average house prices in each area.
 We believe that the housing market is volatile—that it is not stable—that the time series have a unit root—but we also believe that the prices have a stable long-run relationship.

 Here is a graph that seems to substantiate our belief:

 To test our intuition, we perform an Im-Pesaran-Shin unit-root test for the series.
 This is not part of the xtcointtest that we want to show you, but the unit-root test should be performed first.
 We find that we cannot reject the null hypothesis that the panels have unit roots.

 |Ho: All panels contain unit roots||Number of panels = 700|